CrisanSergiu98/FoodRecipeApp/README.md

 The published database is not included in the project you will have to publish your own database from the SQL Project.

 Also use /swagger as that's the main UI for the project where the endpoints are accessible.
 UIs are outside the scope of this project.

+There is no data validation implemented yet, but I'm working on it.